 FDOT and MPOs/TPOs can also use the EST to assist in identifying issues and prioritizing non-qualifying transportation projects.
-These projects are not intended to be released to the ETAT for a formal review.
+These projects do not qualify for the ETDM process and are not intended to be released to the ETAT for a formal review (see Chapter 2 for the criteria used to identify projects that qualify for the ETDM process).
 Instead, they are entered into the EST using the Area of Interest Tool with only enough information to generate the standardized EST GIS analyses (refer to the Environmental Screening Tool Handbook for details).
 Moreover, the EST may be used at the local option for any case highlighted in the ETDM Review Matrix shown in Chapter 2, Table 2-2, of this Manual where a formal screening is not applicable.